LukeGrahamLandry/franca/examples/gpu/maze_game/README.md

   do the knowledge gating thing where you see a complicated puzzle early and have to go somewhere else where it teaches you how to solve that type of thing.
 - make the walls look less flat
-- hint screens in the world with text.
-  - "wasd + mouse" "try pressing escape while looking at a screen" "there's a door behind this rook. if only it would move out of the way"
 - allow copy from child app, don't just always clear app.requests
-- allow screens in different orientations
+- allow screens in non-cardinal directions
 - still render the puzzles in adjacent rooms
 - i'll need to save progress eventually anyway so the snapshot thing where you unload the apps when you're in a different room is a good idea, since save can reuse.